 1. Take a Romantic Horse-Drawn Carriage Ride

-There’s a good reason this is one of the top things to do in Charleston!
-A carriage ride is the quintessential Charleston tour and is a great way to learn about the city’s history.
+There’s a good reason this is one of the most popular things to do in Charleston!
+A carriage ride is the quintessential Charleston tour, and there are plenty of options throughout the day — but spring and fall weekends can fill up quickly, so it’s worth reserving in advance.

 Book your romantic Charleston carriage ride here.